Taras WOLF retro DESIGN REVIEW. 27th March 2020

 This flagship synthesizer is indeed a Beautiful Beast.
 With so many buttons and LED lights it looks powerful yet still retrained and intelligent.
 The front panel is organised into horizontal panels with several bands of buttons and displayed information.
 Across the very top is band of ventilation slots.
 These bands are then framed with the Rosewood end panels that are approx 2 cm thick!

-We have to remember that is a digital instrument in a time when digital was only just starting to take over from analogue.
-A machine of this size would normally look at ease with lots of knobs and sliders everywhere.
-The DX1 is dominated by buttons which gave a more futuristic presence.
+We have to remember that this is a digital instrument in a time when digital was only beginning to gain popularity over analogue.
+An anologue machine of this size would comfortably hold lots of knobs and sliders everywhere.
+The DX1 is dominated by sleek buttons which gave a more futuristic presence.
 It feels like a computer and perhaps less personal or user friendly than analogue synths of that era.

 The Rose Wood panels finish all sides precisely with strong architectural geometry.
 The end panels are in fact the most ornate part of the machine as all other sides are essentially large flat slabs of metal with the exception of one continuous Acrylic Band towards the top of the front for all those lovely LED numerals.

-As with the DX7 and DX9 we are still a little critical on the colour choice as all that brown feels more in keeping with the 1970s.
+The DX1 is huge, and this is immediately obvious when noticing the amount of machine located above the 73 piano style keys.
+The DX1 is proportionately out of balance in our opinion but as “The DX King” we can forgive this slight imbalance.
+As with the DX7 and DX9 we are also critical on the colour choice as all that brown feels more in keeping with the 1970s.
 Imagine how cool this might have been in a charcoal grey or brushed silver colour instead?
 That aside Yamaha chose rather cool tones of lavender and aqua for its graphics.
 There was even thought to the rear panel with small graphics of the foot pedals above their respective port holes.

 A simple geometry of horizontal lines framed by thick rosewood end panels